-John Cook, portfolio manager of the Mackenzie Global Environmental Equity Fund, discusses how the pandemic has shaped the future of renewable energy.
+John Cook, portfolio manager of the Mackenzie Greenchip Global Environmental All Cap Fund, discusses how the pandemic has shaped the future of renewable energy.

 Paving the way for the great energy transition

 It’s pretty early to tell exactly how COVID is going to affect the great energy transition, the transition from fossil-based energy to renewable fuels.
 But it is absolutely offering some glimpses into what might lie ahead.